Half Ticket (1962 film): Soundtrack

-Music composed by Salil Chowdhury and all songs are written by Shailendra.

 Release

-Half Ticket was released on October 19th, 1962.
+Half Ticket was released on October 19, 1962.

 Critical reception

 Critic reviews were generally positive.
 Sukanya Verma wrote, "Fabulous soundtrack, frolicking premise and frothy dialogues led by the King of Comedy (Kumar) and Queen of vivacity (Madhubala), there is nothing half-hearted about this [film]."

-Film Geek stated: "The movie makes a little more sense than that—only a little—but it matters not at all, as Kishore Kumar's limitless zany energy, Madhubala's irresistible charm, and several absolutely superb songs combine to make Half Ticket a delightful and hysterical ride."
+A review on the website Filmi Geek stated, "The movie makes a little more sense than that—only a little—but it matters not at all, as Kishore Kumar's limitless zany energy, Madhubala's irresistible charm, and several absolutely superb songs combine to make Half Ticket a delightful and hysterical ride."